irepansalvador/Immune_Adaptation_Atlas_2023/README.md

 The annotated data for each compartment was downloaded in the AnnData format from https://www.tissueimmunecellatlas.org/.
 We used the Python scanpy package to read and process the h5ad file.

+## Lung

+We provide Jupyter notebooks to obtain, for each adult compartment, the list of Differentially expressed genes for each cell type.
+The annotated data for each compartment was downloaded in the AnnData format from https://5locationslung.cellgeni.sanger.ac.uk/.
+We used the Python scanpy package to read and process the h5ad file.
+We also provide the script to produce the heatmap with the spatial loadings based on the deconvolution of the Spatial transcriptomics data.

 ## Macrophages

 Macrophage activation DE genes were obtained from the preprint by Panousis et al (2023), available in https://doi.org/10.1101/2023.05.29.542425 as Supplementary material.